Shopify/hydrogen-v1/docs/contributing.md

 After Shipit has released your version, visit the [releases page on GitHub](https://github.com/Shopify/hydrogen/releases), click on the version number you just released, and select "Create release from tag."
 Then, select "Auto-generate release notes."
 At this point, edit the release notes as you see fit (e.g. call out any breaking changes or upgrade guides).
 Finally, click "Publish release."

+## Releasing experimental versions

+To release an experimental version, follow the instructions above for releasing new versions, only use the `experimental` branch instead.

+When you run `yarn bump-version`, be sure to select a pre-release that meets expectations (or enter a custom version).

+After running the script, go to Shipit and find "Hydrogen Experimental."
+Run a deploy, and this should release your new version with the `experimental` tag on NPM.

 ## Testing changes in another project

 From the root of the repo, run: